 A “happy table” is available to anyone who is willing to approach food, feeding and health from a place of enjoyment.
 Because good health is not just about what you do, but how you feel about what you do.
 And when good health is enjoyable, you — and your family members — are more likely to keep doing it.

-This blog simplifies feeding and nutrition so feeding your family can be rewarding and drama-free.
+This blog simplifies feeding and nutrition so feeding your family meals can be rewarding and drama-free.
 And it doesn’t take extreme actions to achieve good health.
 No deprivation, food battles or fear-mongering here.

 Instead you get surprisingly easy and evidence-based strategies to help your family be healthy & happy.
 These are the kind of tips that leave you saying: why didn’t I think of that?